 “He is dehydrated, but otherwise, he appears healthy.”

-A drone clicked above his head as it activated and disconnected from the roof of the car.
+A drone clicked as it disconnected from the roof.

 While he waited for visuals, Avril glanced at Zin and wondered, Did you make me sleep?
 He didn’t think so, but he didn’t usually let his guard down so quickly.
 I guess if you wanted to do something terrible, you had your chance.